Neuro-Mechatronics-Interfaces/ros_nml_transforms/README.md

 example, one transform converts the current robot effector position into a position in the coordinate system of a task / GUI space.

+The packages also handles multiple input channels of force commands.
+For example, one force input can be used for simulating collisions when the robot end effector position is colliding with an object while another input is used to simulate a viscous fluid or rough surface.

 ## Installation

 This package can be added to any [ROS2 workspace].
 ROS2 workspaces are built